niplav/site/life_advice.md

 34. If you really want something to get done, [use a money-as-commitment website](https://www.lesswrong.com/posts/DRrAMiekmqwDjnzS5/my-experience-using-financial-commitments-to-overcome) like [beeminder](https://www.beeminder.com/), [taskratchet](https://taskratchet.com/), [forfeit](https://www.forfeit.app/) or [intend](https://intend.do/).
 	* I've only used beeminder, sparingly, but it has worked very well every time.
 	* For me, using this kind of commitment device feels uncomfortable, which is why I limit my usage of them.
 I suspect there's some significant amount of coërcion of subagents in my mind involved.
+35. Own multiple chargers for your laptop.
+36. Do a little bit of stock-picking, based on your inside view, and then observe how well the picked stocks do.
+	* In the beginning, don't do this for the returns, but for the value of information on whether you can outperform the market.
-35. Do the obvious things
+37. Do the obvious things
 	* Exercise any amount
 		*	Even walking around outside for 10 minutes a day is better than nothing